Ambewela: Climate and vegetation

-Ambewela situated en route to the Horton Plains National Park and is famous scenic landscapes, Rhododendron arboreum flowers, and the World's End, which is a 1219 m deep cliff.
+Ambewela is situated en route to the Horton Plains National Park and is famous for scenic landscapes, Rhododendron arboreum flowers, and the World's End, which is a 1219 m deep cliff.
 Similar to Horton Plains and Ohiya, this site is also one of the Important Bird Areas of Sri Lanka, making the area a popular location for birdwatching as well.

 Importance and economic activities

-The climatic and economical conditions in Ambewela make it an ideal location for dairy farming, hence the country's only milk powder factory is situated in this area.
+The climatic and economic conditions in Ambewela make it an ideal location for dairy farming, hence the country's only milk powder factory is situated in this area.
 The two animal husbandries, Ambewela Farm and New Zealand Farm, have Ayrshire cattle and Friesian cows respectively.

 Potential for wind energy developments

 The geographic location and altitude of Ambewela expose the site to strong Southwest Monsoons, with winds occasionally reaching over 12 m/s, making the area a favourable location for wind farms and other wind energy developments.
 As the site is only used for livestock development and similar activities, the site is also an economical zone for erecting turbines, since cattle usually are not affected by wind turbines.
 These factors have attracted many local and international developers.

 In 2003, the area was studied in a collaborative project between the Ceylon Electricity Board and NREL.
 The study revealed that the wind resource at the site is favourable only during the Southwest Monsoon, which is only a small period per year, and that the Northeast Monsoons does not reach the area due to its extreme altitude.

 Transportation of equipment such as wind turbines is also a very significant challenge due to the extreme logistical conditions to access the site.
 The study revealed that transporting turbines larger than 600KW to the site would be a near-impossible task.
 The study also revealed that ignoring this issue and constructing wind farms with turbines smaller than 600KW would be extremely uneconomical to the developer.